wesleytian/wesleytian.com/posts/ironman 2.md

 # Part 1: The Why
 ### It Starts With a Dream

 The idea of doing an **Ironman**, a triathlon race consisting of a 2.4-mile (3.9 km) swim, a 112-mile (180 km) bicycle ride and a full marathon 26.2-mile (42.2 km) began with nothing other than procrastinative YouTube binges.
-I've always been inspired by feats of human greatness, whether in the sciences, the arts, or the physical.
-I'm not sure what it is, but watching people climb Mt.
-Everest, complete Navy SEAL BUD/S training, free solo El Capitan, and finish an Ironman have always lit up something deep-seated within me.
-It was part deranged beauty, ego.
-But beyond all, it was a dream to see what I was really capable of.
+Inspired by feats of mankind such as climbing Mt Everest, imagining the human progress in Interstellar finishing an Ironman Triathlon, triumphing Navy SEAL BUDS training, and soloing half dome has always sent shivers down my spine and tears rolling down my face.
+I knew doing an Ironman would be the ultimate feat of self-improvement and taking on a challenge, but what I really wanted to do was be part of something extraordinary.
+It was a dream to not be like anybody else and a dream to see what we as humans and what I as an individual was capable of.

 Everyone enjoys a good challenge, but beyond that, I've always seen myself as a dreamer.
-Even when I nearly failed high school by having a 1.9 GPA*, I never stopped dreaming about the one day that I would transfer to a top university, land a Big Tech company job, finish an Ironman, climb Mt.
-Everest, and one day build a multi-billionaire dollar business.
+Even when I nearly failed high school by having a 2.5 GPA, I never stopped dreaming about the one day that I would transfer to a top university, land a Big Tech company job, finish an Ironman, climb Mt.
+Everest, build a multi-billionaire dollar business.

-For as long as I first learned what an Ironman was, I had wanted to do one.
-Little did I know that that day would come much sooner that I had expected.
+For as long as I learned what an Ironman was, I had wanted to do one.
+Little did I know that the day I became one would come much sooner that I had expected.

 ### The Turning Point
-In October, 2020, one of my college housemates, Solomon Demmessie, told me that he had recently finished an Ironman triathlon race and a 50-mile ultramarathon.
+In October 2020, one of my college housemates, Solomon Demmessie, told me that he had recently finished an Ironman triathlon race and a 50-mile ultramarathon.
 When we lived together, he couldn't even run more than a few miles at a single time.
 Seeing somebody so close to me go from running a few miles to finishing an Ironman made me realize that I could finish one too.

 And so when he told me,
 *"You should sign up for Ironman California".*